-About 55% of our inventories are valued using the Last-In, First-Out (LIFO) cost method and the remainder using the First-In, First-Out (FIFO) cost method.
+About 50% of our inventories are valued using the Last-In, First-Out (LIFO) cost method and the remainder using the First-In, First-Out (FIFO) cost method.

 We calculate our LIFO reserve (the excess of FIFO cost over LIFO cost) on an annual basis.
 During interim periods, we estimate the current year annual change in the LIFO reserve (i.e., the annual LIFO expense or benefit) and allocate that change ratably to the four quarters.
 Because accurately predicting inventory prices for the year is difficult, the change in the LIFO reserve for the full year could be significantly different from the amount currently estimated.
 In addition, a variation in expected ending inventory levels could also impact total change in the LIFO reserve for the year.
-Any change in the annual LIFO estimate will be reflected in future quarters.
+Any change in the annual LIFO estimate will be reflected in the fourth quarter.

-The following table contains the LIFO benefit (expense) included in earnings for each of the periods presented.
+The following table contains the LIFO (expense) benefit included in continuing operations for each of the periods presented.

-Six Months Ended June 30, Three Months Ended Ju 30,

-2014 2013 : 2014 2013

-LIFO benefit (expense) \$ \$ 4.8 \$ \$ 2.2
+Septem 2014 Nine Months Ended September 30, nths nber Ended 30, 2014 2013 2014 2013 LIFO (expense) benefit \$ (1.6) \$ 8.2 \$ (1.2) \$ 3.9